Writer & editor.

 Underground, their shift was 10 hours for 3$.
 Above ground, they organized to form a union.

-The archival records of their community became the basis for my novel ‘The Sleepers,’ Regal House Publishing, 9/1/26.
+The archival records of their community became the basis for my novel ‘The Sleepers,’ available for PREORDER now.

 Photo credit: author’s photo of the John Campion Papers and Blueprints.
 Rare and Distinctive Collections: Western Federation of Union Miners.
 Norlin Library, University of Colorado Boulder.